pszerichh/python_automation_scripts/README.md

-# Python automation scripts to carry out reconnaissance tasks
+# Python automation scripts to carry out reconnaissance tasks and more